Choose Automated Purchase Order Form Templates using Kissflow

-Spend culture became a hot topic when a U.S defence agency paid $638 for a toilet seat.
+Spend culture became a hot topic when a U.S defense agency paid $638 for a toilet seat.
 In the early 1980s, government agencies were constantly overcharged for basic goods.
-As the spend started to get out of control, organizations started to adopt a cost-conscious culture using purchase orders and other legally binding contracts.
+As the spending started to get out of control, organizations started to adopt a cost-conscious culture using purchase orders and other legally binding contracts.

 Paper-based purchase orders brought in a semblance of structure to the precarious purchasing culture.
 To ensure that nothing was overlooked, a fool-proof purchase order approval was set up with multiple checkpoints and approvers.